 In my previous articles, I talked about the strength and conditioning benefits of doing kettlebell swings.
-Here I will share my insights on how I use KB swings for cardio.
+Here I will share my insights on how I use kettlebell swings for cardio.

 In brief, a kettlebell swing is a full-body movement and can be easily used as an effective cardio workout on its own or as a part of multiple exercises.
 One of the best methods is to insert a kettlebell swing with other compound movements, also called complexes.

 In this article, I will show you many options on how to can use this great tool.

 Kettlebell swing and plank